f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 To enable this plugin at compile time you will need to have DSDcc installed in your system.
 Please follow instructions in [DSDcc readme](https://github.com/f4exb/dsdcc/blob/master/Readme.md) to build and install DSDcc.
 If you install it in a custom location say `/opt/install/dsdcc` you will need to add these defines to the cmake command: `-DDSDCC_DIR=/opt/install/dsdcc`

+&#9888; A minimum of 48 kS/s I/Q sample rate in the baseband is required for the demodulator/decoder to work correctly.

 <h2>DV serial device support</h2>

 You can use a serial device connected to your system that implements and exposes the packet interface of the AMBE3000 chip.
 This can be for example a ThumbDV USB dongle.
 In order to support DV serial devices in your system you will need two things: